easy-updates-manager/easy-updates-manager/readme.txt

 Check out our video on how the automatic updating works in WordPress.
 [youtube https://www.youtube.com/watch?v=V8AWwBc6GrU]

+= How Do I Enable Logging? =

+todo video

 = Additional Information and FAQ =

 For additional information and FAQs for Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.

 == Changelog ==

+= 6.0.0 =
+Released TBD

+* LOGS!
+A highly requested feature is now here.
+Please keep in mind we consider logs still in beta.

 = 5.4.5 =
 Released 2016-04-29